 If you have completed course work in Spanish at another university and it does not appear on your UW transcript, attach a copy of your complete transcript from that school.
 Transcripts may be unofficial (photocopies are acceptable).

-If you have met with the prerequisties for the Spanish major, you may put your completed Change of Major form and transcript(s) to Humanities Advising Services (HAS) at Padelford Hall 002-A (two floors below the Department of English main office) or electronically to firstname.lastname@example.org or at the HAS website.
+If you have met with the prerequisties for the Spanish major, you may submit your completed Change of Major form and transcript(s) to Humanities Advising Services (HAS) at Padelford Hall 002-A (two floors below the Department of English main office) or electronically to firstname.lastname@example.org or at the HAS website.
 If Spanish will be your second major, you must obtain signed permission from your other departmental academic adviser prior to turning in paperwork to add Spanish as a major.
 If there are any questions or issues regarding your application, you will be contacted via email.